Beef & Boards Dinner Theatre

 Guest service and tickets: 317.635.7529

-- Parking is available on a first-come, first served basis in a surface lot just north of the Phoenix Theatre on Illinois St. For those with disabilities, please make an advance request for a reserved parking space when you speak with guest services/box office.
+- Parking is available on a first-come, first served basis in a surface lot just north of the Phoenix Theatre on Illinois St. Two dedicated handicap spaces are available in the lot.
+For those with disabilities, please make an advance request for a reserved parking space when you speak with box office staff.
 There is also a convenient passenger drop-off along Walnut St. at the main entrance.

 - Phoenix shows are general seating.
 For those utilizing wheelchairs, you may call in advance to pre-arrange your seats.